Skip to main content

 Within the dashboard, each widget can be in one of three states: Empty, No Data, and Data, depending on the entity it is reporting on and the amount of data available.

-For example, before launching a prospect campaign, the Prospect: Campaigns at a glance widget would present in the Empty state.
+For example, before launching a prospect campaign, the Prospect: Campaigns at a glance widget would be presented in the Empty state.
 At the same time, segments have been uploaded, the Customer: Segments at a glance widget would present in the Data state.

 Let’s find out what each of these states means: